Intermezzo: Breaking away, redefining freedom

 The difference, she explains, is that students can leave the box.
 They can explore, connect, and experience.
 That potential is squandered when classrooms and curricula cut them off from the real world.

-The box has many forms
+The box and its many forms

 This “box” is not always made of four physical walls.
 Minh Trung Doan, reflecting from Vietnam, sees it reinforced in policies and practices that rush to embrace novelty without preparing the ground for it.
 “Shiny tech tools enter classrooms with great fanfare, but they often lack the emotional and social scaffolding necessary for inclusive learning.”